SE-JE/laravel8-adminlte3/README.md

 ## About

 Starter project Laravel^8.7 with adminLTE^3.2 UI template.
 It's is not a full convert from adminLTE html to blade component.
 Some sections have been adjusted and added pretty elements.
+Make your development activities easier and faster.

 ## Contributing